dracula/microsoft-edge/INSTALL.md

 1. Go to `edge://extensions` in your browser.
 2. Turn on `Developer mode` on the left menu.
 3. Click `Load unpacked` on the top right corner.
-4. Select the `src` folder of this repository.
+4. Select the `dist` folder of this repository.
 5. Activate the theme in `edge://settings/appearance`, if it wasn't activated automatically.
 6. Boom!
 It's working ✨